Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Empirical Evaluation and Results

 Furthermore, we introduced network-level routing misconfigurations, including the removal of NAT rules, invalid routing table entries, and incomplete IP forwarding configurations.
 These setups allowed full RRC and NAS attachment, including successful PDN session establishment and bearer creation, while halting all uplink user-plane traffic.
 Under these conditions, the Tesla TCU continued transmitting application-layer traffic, such as HTTPS requests to Tesla backend servers, but received no responses.
-Despite the effective blackout of data communication, the TCU did not terminate the session, attempt reattachment to another network, or revert to WiFi as a fallback, but instead it remained in this situation indefinitely.
+Despite the effective blackout of data communication, the TCU did not terminate the session, attempt reattachment to another network, or revert to WiFi as a fallback, but instead remained in this situation indefinitely.

-Table~\ref{tab:failure-behavior} shows that, across all scenarios , we observed no evidence that the TCU engaged in any form of fallback strategy, such as reverting to 3G, reconnecting using the eSIM profile, or preferring WiFi access, when LTE failed.
+Table~\ref{tab:failure-behavior} shows that across all scenarios, we observed no evidence that the TCU engaged in any form of fallback strategy, such as reverting to 3G, reconnecting using the eSIM profile, or preferring WiFi access, when LTE failed.
 Unlike modern smartphones, which support multiple active eSIM/SIM profiles, fallback logic, and more user-controlled options, Tesla’s implementation supports only a single active SIM at a time and lacks clear recovery mechanisms.
 This lack of dynamic switching suggests that the fallback logic between radio interfaces either misses proper health checks or is gated by higher-layer policies.
-As a result, this represents a critical limitation, amplifying the risk of cellular attacks, and exposing the TCU to DoS conditions and prolonged network unavailability.
+As a result, this represents a critical limitation, by exposing the TCU to DoS conditions and prolonged network unavailability.

-\textbf{Whitelisting and PLMN Issues.} To assess Tesla’s enforcement of operator whitelisting and carrier policies, we configured our LTE core with a wide range of MCC/MNC combinations, including legitimate, test, and arbitrarily operator codes.
-Our objective was to determine whether Tesla’s TCU enforces a strict whitelist of allowed PLMNs during the LTE attachment process, and at what stage filtering occurs.
+\textbf{$\bullet$ Whitelisting and PLMN Issues.} To assess Tesla’s enforcement of operator whitelisting and carrier policies, we configured our LTE core with a wide range of MCC/MNC combinations, including legitimate, test, and arbitrary operator codes.
+Our objective was to determine whether Tesla’s TCU enforces a strict whitelist of allowed PLMNs during the LTE attachment process, and at what stage filtering actually occurs.
+PLMN allowability and selection are explicitly specified in 3GPP as a defense layer (including EHPLMN/VPLMN selection and forbidden-PLMN handling)~\cite{3gpp.23.122}.
+Therefore, vendor enforcement choices can materially change which networks the device will attempt to access and when it aborts the procedure.
+Consequently, overly permissive policies (or late enforcement) can increase the possibility of a UE engaging with adversarial cells, raising both attack surface and risk (We adhere to our A1/A2 threat model from Section~\ref{sec:risks}, and do not assume a privileged attacker).